i7eo/google-translate-select/README.md

 - **For something you don't want to translate, add `class= "notranslate"`**

 - I can give you an example of best practices: We are working on a cross-border e-commerce project.
 In this project, we need two functions, multi-language and multi-currency, to complete internationalization.
 For the price on the page, we don't want to be translated into multiple languages.
 So we added `class= "notranslate"` to the price DOM to dynamically modify the price DOM information when the currency changes.

+- **Google Translate JS SDK default your page source language is English (code is `en`), if your page source language is non-English language, please set `defaultPageLanguageCode` manually.
+For example: `defaultPageLanguageCode = "zh-CN"`**

 ## :copyright: License